core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * If the original Security Context was established through other means than the EDHOC protocol, the new Master Secret is derived through an HKDF-Expand() step, which takes as input N, X, as well as the Master Secret value from the Security Context CTX\_IN.
 Instead, the new Master Salt takes N as value.

 The X parameter, the whole byte 'x' following 'kid context' (if any), is used as input in the derivation of the new OSCORE Security Contexts during the procedure.
-This is because the 'x' byte encodes both the length of 'id detail', but also contains signaling bits which are fundamental to integrity-protect.
+This is because the 'x' byte encodes both the length of 'nonce', but also contains signaling bits which are fundamental to integrity-protect.

 In either case, the derivation of new values follows the same approach used in TLS 1.3, which is also based on HKDF-Expand (see {{Section 7.1 of RFC8446}}) and used for computing new keying material in case of key update (see {{Section 4.6.3 of RFC8446}}).